petrov2c/cmvc/index.md

 ---

-## 🚦 What happens after 10,000?

-Once we reach 10,000 signups, everyone will get one email.
-It’ll include three choices:
+## 🔁 After 10,000

+Once 10,000 people have quietly signed up, one email will be sent.
+In it, you'll choose how (or if) you want to continue:

 1. **Yes, I want to be involved**
-   You’ll be asked for your location so we can group you with people nearby.
-From there, you’ll be part of a small circle of 15–20 people who choose one representative.
-Those representatives form the next circle.
-From there, the project is theirs.
+   You’ll be asked for your location so we can group you with others nearby.
+These circles will self-organize into a gentle network.
+One person from each group may act as a connector to the next level.
+If you choose this path, you’ll receive the keys.

 2. **Keep me in the loop**
-   You won’t be active in a circle, but you’ll receive occasional updates from those who are.
+   You’ll receive occasional updates from those participating more actively.

 3. **Sign me off**
-   You won’t hear from us again.
+   You’ll be removed.
+No further emails.

 The original site becomes an archive.
-The new site—*minimumviablecircle.com*—will be handed off to the new stewards.
-You’ll know where to find it.
+A new one—*minimumviablecircle.com*—will take over.
+Not run by us.
+Run by whoever steps forward.

 ---

-## ✅ Support it

-If the idea makes sense to you, speak it aloud first.
-Then, if it lands—share the story, the episode, or this page.

-There’s no rush.
-No sharing goals.
-Just a question:
-> Who would understand this, too?

----

-## 📬 Sign up

-**Want to support the experiment?**
-Leave your email.
-Nothing will happen until we reach 10,000.
-You won’t hear from us before that.

-[**→ Add your email (no follow-up)**]

----

 <small>

-**Still unsure?**
+## 🪞 Just curious?

+If you're not ready to leave your email, but you're wondering how far the idea has gone—there’s one more form.

-If curiosity gets you, there’s another form.
-It’ll send you the current number of people signed up.
+It’ll email you the current count.
 Just once.

 [**→ Get the count**]